nickanderson/cfengine-training/slides/0060-agent_components.md

     $ cf-promises --eval-functions=yes --full-check \
                   -f ./examples/00-01-hello_world.cf

+* Full syntax check needs to find a `body common control` to pass.
+Typically this is only used when you run cf-promsies against promises.cf or update.cf

 ### Partial syntax check:

     !console
     $ cf-promises -f ./examples/00-01-hello_world.cf

 ## presenter notes
+TODO move this slide? body common control not introduced?

 Its typical to wire full policy syntax checks into pre-commit hooks or have them run by a continuous integration system like Jenkins.